sillyash/S103/README.md

 To allow the user to do anything on the database:

-	GRANT ALL PRIVILEGES ON voyage.* TO 'username'@'localhost';
+	GRANT ALL PRIVILEGES ON CAMPING.* TO 'username'@'localhost';

 To check the connection: